Get a FREE crypto tax consultation. (Others charge up to $500 for this.)

 Crypto mining

-The way the Netherlands taxes crypto mining depends on whether it’s part of a business activity.
+How the Netherlands taxes crypto mining depends on whether it’s part of a business activity.
 If it is not, mining proceeds are assets subject to Box 3 tax rules.
-If the crypto mining will not generate losses in the long run, typically it is treated as income from “other activities” and subject to Box 1 tax rules.
+If crypto mining does not generate losses in the long run, typically, it is treated as income from “other activities” and subject to Box 1 tax rules.

 Crypto staking and lending